YaronL16/Hafifon/README.md

 #### Few notes:
-- This repository is for the instructor and not for the trainee.
 - Letting the trainee look up information by himself (rather than taking an online course) is highly encouraged.
 - An instructor that feels that his trainee could benefit from additional topics is encouraged to touch on them **in addition** to the mandatory topics.